 - Sweetener: Use any sweetener you choose.
 Be sure to check out THIS post about why I use stevia and VERY small amounts of either raw honey or organic coconut sugar in recipes.

 - Chocolate: I used part unsweetened chocolate and part 70% cacao chocolate chips.
-You can also use your favorite dark chocolate candy bar, cut up (this 80% cacao bar is mine).
+You can also use your favorite dark chocolate candy bar, cut up.
 I do this so that the chocolate is not bitter.
 If you really like dark chocolate, you can use all unsweetened chocolate and omit the 70% all together.
 Again, use whatever chocolate you have on hand.
 I use the combination of unsweetened and 70% to keep the carbs down.

 - Milk Chocolate: If you can handle the carbs or don’t really like dark chocolate, feel free to use your favorite chocolate in this recipe.
 Just be sure to taste your fudge before adding any more sweetener.